spagnuolocarmine/playground-mpi/markdowns/cap1/intro_questions.md

 -[x] involves a multiprocessor computer hardware and software architecture where two or more identical processors are connected to a multiple, shared main memory.

 ?[MPI is]
--[ ] a library for writing distributed memory programs.
+-[ ] a library for writing distributed-memory programs.
--[ ] a library for writing shared memory programs.
+-[ ] a library for writing shared-memory programs.
 -[x] a specification for a message-passing parallel programming model.
 -[ ] a library for a message-passing parallel programming model.

 ?[OpenMPI is]
--[ ] a specification for an implementation of MPI.
+-[ ] a specification for the implementation of MPI.
--[x] an open source software implementation of MPI.
+-[x] an open-source software implementation of MPI.
 -[ ] a specification for a message-passing parallel programming model.
--[ ] a open source software for a generic message-passing parallel programming model.
+-[ ] an open source software for a generic message-passing parallel programming model.

 ?[The OpenMPI Open, Portable Access Layer is responsible for] -[x] the abstractions of OpenMPI on individual processes (versus parallel jobs).